SciLifeLab/TIDDIT/README.md

         Orientation of the reads in window A
     OB
         Orientation of the mates in window B
-    CHRA
-        The chromosome of window A
-    CHRB
-        The chromosome of window B
     CIPOS
         start and stop positon of window A
     CIEND